oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 # Describe Microsoft’s Service Trust Portal and privacy principles
 ## Describe the offerings of the Service Trust portal
+The Service Trust Portal provides:
+- Information
+- Tools
+- Other resources about Microsoft security, privacy, and compliance practices

+From this portal, you are able to access:
+- The Service Trust Portal
+- Trust Documents
+- Industries & Regions
+- Trust Center
+- Resources
+- My Library

 ## Describe Microsoft’s privacy principles